+Get two of one title or one of each.
 1st book - 'Shooting The Decades, the 1970s and 1980s' + 2nd book - 'Alternate Visions' — a total combined of 676 pages.
-Separate insured shipping and sales tax charges apply.
+Domestic shipping is included, but sales tax charges apply as required.

 Alternate Visions - 328 pages, photographed mainly in the last 5 years.
-Limited edition only - hard cover, signed and numbered.
+Limited edition only - hard cover.

 Locations: Peru, El Salvador, Costa Rica, Wilderness California.